hedayatbehnam/hemoPynamic/README.md

 ![zip download image](images/zip_download.png "zip download")
 \
 \
-If you are in linux, you should use `unzip` command in terminal.
+If you are in linux, you should use `unzip` command in terminal to extract its contents.
 ___

 Then install dependencies: